yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="release-notes"></a>Release Notes
+1.18
+* Added minor optimizations to reduce per-frame allocation to zero
+* Fixed unit tests to be compatible with unity test tools
+* Minor bug fix with scene decorators, GameObjectInstantiator.

 1.17
 * Bug fix.
 Was not forwarding parameters correctly when instantiating objects from prefabs